CPAC Blasted for Milo Yiannopoulos Invite After Pedophilia Remarks Resurface

 In the homosexual world particularly, some of those relationships between younger boys and older men the sort of coming of age relationships relationships in which those older men have helped those young boys to discover who they are and give them security and safety and provide them with love and a reliable — and sort of a rock where they can’t speak to their parents.

-Later The Reagan Battalion posted a longer, unedited clip, and linked to the source: an episode of the Drunken Peasants podcast uploaded to YouTube on January 4, 2016.
-After one of the cohosts defends age of consent laws, using 13-year-old boys an example, Yiannopoulos responds:
+Later, the Reagan Battalion posted a longer, unedited clip, and linked to the source: an episode of the Drunken Peasants podcast uploaded to YouTube on January 4, 2016.
+After one of the co-hosts defends age-of-consent laws, using 13-year-old boys as an example, Yiannopoulos responds:

 The law is probably about right, that’s probably roughly the right age, I think it’s probably about okay, but there are certainly people who are capable of giving consent at a younger age.
 I certainly consider myself to be one of them.

-When he’a accused of defending pedophilia, Yiannopoulos says the cohost doesn’t understand what the term means:
+When he’s accused of defending pedophilia, Yiannopoulos says the co-host doesn’t understand what the term means:

 You’re misunderstanding what pedophilia means.
 Pedophilia is not a sexual attraction to somebody 13 years old, who is sexually mature.
 Pedophilia is attraction to children who have not reached puberty.
 Pedophilia is attraction to people who don’t have functioning sex organs yet who have not gone through puberty.